jskubick/unity-scenedump-xml/README.md

 # How to Use:

-By default, the extension (via XmlSceneDumper.cs) adds a new menu to Unity ("Test") with two options:
+By default, the extension (via XmlSceneDumper.cs) adds a new menu to Unity ("Test") with three options:

 * Export Scene as Xml (terse)
+* Export Scene as Xml (compact)
 * Export Scene as Xml (verbose)

 You can easily modify the menu and customize the options by editing XmlSceneDumper.cs (don't worry, it's easy).

-The 'terse' and 'verbose' options represent two common use cases... 'terse' is nicer (IMHO) for humans to read, but likely to be a pain to parse.
+The 'terse', 'compact', and 'verbose' options represent three common use cases... 'terse' and 'compact' are nicer (IMHO) for humans to read, but likely to be a pain to parse.
 'Verbose' is harder to read on a typical 16:9 monitor because it squanders your most precious resource (vertical screen space) and surrounds it with an ocean of whitespace... but also separates out *most* values so they're easy to extract without playing games with regular expressions.